Essential nutrients for your child, and some of their best sources

 - Vitamin A, D and zinc are essential for immune system function

 When it comes to nutrition, parents want to make sure their children are getting all the vitamins and minerals they need to support growing brains and bodies.
 In this piece, we’ll look at some of the essential nutritional building blocks that your little one needs to play, develop and enjoy childhood.
 As with all nutrition-related matters, the best way to make sure your little one is getting their quota of essentials is through a varied diet of whole foods.
-If you need to help bridge the gap between what your child requires and what they’re actually eating, look for high quality, formulated supplementary milk drink like Aptamil Gold+ Toddler, which contains 16 essential vitamins and minerals including calcium, vitamin D, zinc, iron and iodine.
+If you need to help bridge the gap between what your child requires and what they’re actually eating, look for high quality, formulated supplementary milk drink like Aptamil Gold+ Toddler with Pronutra Biotik, which contains 16 essential vitamins and minerals including calcium, vitamin D, zinc, iron and iodine.
 It also contains Omega–3 DHA fatty acids and prebiotics.

 In the first 5 years of life, the brain grows faster than at any other time.
 This early-life stage is critical for cognitive development, and iron plays a vital role in this.
 Beyond cognition, two thirds of the body’s iron makes up haemoglobin, an important protein that transports oxygen around the body – the process by which we produce energy.
 Additionally, iron is needed for the development of a healthy and functioning immune system.
 A severe deficiency in iron results in anaemia and – while it’s relatively uncommon in children – this is associated with fatigue and an impaired immune function.
 To ensure your little one is getting enough iron, try to feed them adequate amounts of red meat and chicken.
 Legumes such as lentils and green leafy vegetables are also good vegetarian sources of iron.
 It is important to note that vegetarian sources of iron are less absorbed by the body compared to animal sources, therefore it’s a good idea to have them with some vitamin C. For example, adding some lemon juice to spinach will enhance iron absorption.